Share on

 Under her leadership, Pinterest became one of the first Silicon Valley employers to regularly release D&I data and set hiring goals.
 Within a year of her hiring, Morgan was included on just about every list of the world’s most influential D&I executives.

 For four years, Morgan served admirably as the face of Pinterest’s high-profile campaign to become diverse and inclusive.
-And in its annual D&A reports, there was progress hiring more engineers who were female or from underrepresented racialized groups.
+And in its annual D&A reports, there was progress in hiring more engineers who were female or from underrepresented racialized groups.

 But then suddenly, the story began to unravel.
 Pinterest began to lower its hiring targets and industry analysts began to note that while there was improvement in some categories, overall Pinterest was not becoming more diverse.